KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-CECControl.js`: Replace it with `MagicMirror²`.
 3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-CHAMPIONSQUEUE-LEADERBOARD by xadamxk](https://github.com/xadamxk/MMM-CHAMPIONSQUEUE-LEADERBOARD)

 1. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 2. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-4. Outdated: Found `MichMich/MagicMirror` in file `readme.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `readme.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Chart by uxigene](https://github.com/uxigene/MMM-Chart)